dylanbeattie/dylanbeattie.net/_drafts/2022-01-20-fathom-analytics.md

 ---

-I run about of websites.
-There's this one, dylanbeattie.net, which has existed in various forms since 2002 and has been hosted
+I run a bunch of websites.

 The plan: